looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

    to run specific tasks in the build chain.
 It can be useful to run tasks "out-of-order" when trying isolate build issues.

--  ":ref:`dev-manual/common-tasks:general BitBake problems`" describes how
+-  ":ref:`dev-manual/common-tasks:general bitbake problems`" describes how
    to use BitBake's ``-D`` debug output option to reveal more about what BitBake is doing during the build.